 Insurance companies “care” if an individual has been prescribed Atripla because there is only one reason why an individual would ever be prescribed Atripla, and that is to treat HIV.
 And because in some cases use of this medication and others like it can make detecting HIV within the bloodstream next to impossible in some cases, knowing someone has been prescribed this medication can allow an insurance company to quickly assess the situation within a given applicant and use this medication as a “road map” towards what other questions they will need to ask before being able to decide the outcome of your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-Qualifying for a traditional term or whole life insurance policy after testing positive for HIV is going to be tough, this is because while there are one or two different insurance companies that are willing to assume the risk for some patients, these companies are going to be VERY strict about “which” HIV positive applicants that they will approve.
+Qualifying for a traditional term or whole life insurance policy after testing positive for HIV is going to be tough.
+This is because while there are one or two different insurance companies that are willing to assume the risk for some patients, these companies are going to be VERY strict about “which” HIV-positive applicants they will approve.

 And here is where…

 We have to be completely honest with you because “at times”, the underwriting practices for individuals who have tested positive for HIV seem to be a bit “haphazard” at best.
-That said, what we can tell you is that insurance companies are only going to want to insure applicants that:
+That said, what we can tell you is that insurance companies are only going to want to ensure applicants that: